 In days gone by, Pinsent and Holden describe as perhaps most surprising" the claim of Catholic civilisation to have produced many of the first women scientists.
 Trotula of Salerno is the credited author of a book on diseases for women in the Eleventh Century, Dorotea Bucca taught at the University of Bologna for over forty years, and Maria Agnesi, who died in 1799, was appointed by Pope Benedict XIV to become the first woman to become a mathematics professor at any university.
 Footnote 1

 There are amazingly faithful women all over the Church today, particularly in the blogsphere, prolife, and strong women who organize large Catholic events.
 My wife Diane is one of them.
 There are more women in Church than men, and in general women are the backbone of a parish.
-But one area of ministry that has us scratching our heads is the female "chaplaincy".
+But one area of ministry that has us scratching our heads is the situation wit female "chaplains".

 Women with theology degrees are now "Chaplains" in most Catholic high schools and universities.
 (Although the term "chaplain" can only be used for a priest, Canon Law 564-572).
 Some of these women say it's as close as they can get to realizing their aspirations of becoming a priest, and kind of a "proof of concept".
 So one would expect them to be extra careful to uphold the teachings of the Church the way a priest is called to do.
 However, challenges to Catholic Dogma and Doctrine are common in this field.